 |Reliance Money Manager Retail||0.1|

-Mutual Fund Standard Deviation: In above table you can notice that in equity category midcap, sector & multicap funds have higher standard deviation if we compare it with large cap of balanced funds.
+Standard Deviation Mutual Funds: In the above table, you can notice that in equity category midcap, sector & multi-cap funds have a higher standard deviation if we compare it with large cap of balanced funds.
 MIP & Gold is showing low Standard Deviation.
-In Debt fund category Gilt & Income have higher volatility than Liquid Fund.
+In the Debt fund category Gilt & Income have higher volatility than Liquid Fund.

 But you do need to be careful of one thing — a high Standard Deviation may be a measure of volatility, but it does not necessarily mean that such a fund is worse than one with a low Standard Deviation.
 If the first fund is a much higher performer than the second one, the deviation will not matter much.